Skip to main content

 How can I tell if a crypto investment opportunity is a scam?

 The biggest red flags are guaranteed returns (no investment can guarantee profits), requests for your seed phrase or private keys, and urgency tactics pushing you to act immediately.
 Legitimate investments come with risk disclosures, not promises.
-Also be wary if someone you met online is promoting the opportunity—pig butchering scams often begin with unsolicited messages or romantic connections.
+Also be extremely wary if someone you met online is promoting the opportunity-39% of investment scam victims in H1 2025 were first contacted via social media.
+Pig butchering scams often begin with unsolicited messages or romantic connections.

 What should I do if someone asks for my seed phrase?

-End communication immediately.
-No legitimate service, exchange, or support team will ever request your seed phrase.
-This is the single most common method scammers use to steal crypto.
-Your seed phrase is the master key to your wallet—anyone who has it can drain all your funds instantly and irreversibly.
+End communication immediately and block them.
+No legitimate service, exchange, or support team will ever request your seed phrase-this is the single most common method scammers use to steal crypto.
+Your seed phrase is the master key to your wallet; anyone who has it can drain all your funds instantly and irreversibly.
+If you've already shared it, transfer any remaining funds to a completely new wallet immediately.

 Can I recover crypto after being scammed?

 In most cases, cryptocurrency transactions are irreversible, and recovery is extremely difficult.
+Only about 10% of stolen cryptocurrency is ever recovered.
 Report the scam to law enforcement (FBI IC3, FTC, local police) and flag the scammer's wallet address on blockchain explorers.
-Do NOT pay for "recovery services" advertised online—these are almost always secondary scams targeting victims.
-Some funds have been recovered through law enforcement operations, but this is rare.
+Do NOT pay for "recovery services" advertised online-these are almost always secondary scams targeting victims.
+While the DOJ recovered $225 million through operations in 2025, this represents a tiny fraction of total losses.

 How do I check if a token contract is legitimate?

-First, find the official contract address on the project's verified website or from CoinGecko/CoinMarketCap.
+First, find the official contract address on the project's verified website or from CoinGecko/CoinMarketCap-never from social media or DMs.
 Then check it on a blockchain explorer (Etherscan for Ethereum, BscScan for BSC).
-Look for verified source code, active transaction history, and a healthy number of holders.
+Look for verified source code, active transaction history, and a healthy distribution of holders.
 Use tools like TokenSniffer or De.Fi Scanner for automated scam detection.
+Also check the DFPI Crypto Scam Tracker for any complaints.

 Why do smart people fall for crypto scams?

 Professional scammers exploit universal psychological vulnerabilities: trust built over time, fear of missing out (FOMO), greed for high returns, and the human need for connection.
-Pig butchering scams specifically use months of relationship building before introducing the investment.
-Even a Kansas bank CEO fell victim to these tactics and lost $47 million.
+Pig butchering scams specifically use months of relationship building before introducing the investment-the FBI found 76% of victims had no idea they were being scammed.
+Even Shan Hanes, a bank CEO, fell victim and lost $47 million.
 Intelligence doesn't protect against sophisticated social engineering.

 What are the warning signs of a rug pull?